 Navigating the Short Sale Process With TRC

-TRC Global Mobility has worked with many companies and organizations to facilitate short sales.
+TRC Global Mobility has worked with many companies and organizations to facilitate short sales within their corporate relocation program.
 If a short sale is indicated, a transferee whose company is working with TRC should follow this process:

 1. Contact the lender.
 The transferee must identify and reach the person who is responsible for handling short sales and who has the authority to make decisions regarding short sales.
 The transferee should try to determine whether the deficit will be forgiven by the lender.
 This part of the process can be time-consuming.